staetyk/logic-gate-factory/README.md

 |1|1|0|0|
 |1|1|1|1|

-	x = get("10000001")
+	z = get("10000001")

-x now is a set of logic gates, which fulfills the truth table above.
+`z` now is a set of logic gates, which fulfills the truth table above.